Flag of Delaware

-The flag of Delaware consists of a buff-colored diamond on a field of colonial blue, with the coat of arms of the state of Delaware inside the diamond.
-Below the diamond, the date December 7, 1787, declares the day on which Delaware became the first state to ratify the United States Constitution.
+The flag of Delaware consists of a buff-colored rhombus on a field of colonial blue, with the coat of arms of the state of Delaware inside the rhombus.
+Below the rhombus, the date December 7, 1787, declares the day on which Delaware became the first state to ratify the United States Constitution.
 The colors of the flag reflect the colors of the uniform of General George Washington.

+History

+During the American Civil War, regiments from Delaware flew a flag which was similar to the current state flag.
+The design had the state coat of arms on a field of blue.
+In 1910 the USS Delaware was given a state flag by members of Daughters of the American revolution.
+It bore the state's coat of arms with the federally's logo on a blue field.
+The banner measured around 4 x 5 feet.

+The current flag was adopted on July 24, 1913.
+In 1946 Governor Walter Bacon gave Denmark a variant of the state flag with a golden rhombus instead of a bluff one, to celebrate the rebuilding of a park near Aalborg.

 The coat of arms in the center of the flag was adopted on January 17, 1777.
 It depicts a shield of horizontal orange, blue, and white stripes.
 On the stripes are a sheaf of wheat, an ear of corn, and an ox standing on grass, all representing Delaware's agriculture.
 Above the shield is a sailing ship.
 Supporting the shield are a farmer on the left and a soldier on the right.
 The state motto, below the shield, reads "Liberty and Independence".
 These symbols are also included on the seal of Delaware.

-The current flag was adopted on July 24, 1913.

-During the American Civil War, regiments from Delaware flew a flag which was similar to the state coat of arms on a field of blue.

 In 2001, a survey conducted by the North American Vexillological Association (NAVA) placed Delaware's flag 52nd in design quality out of the 72 Canadian provincial, U.S. state and U.S. territorial flags ranked.